alexqguo/pizza-box-game/README.md

 ## Future features/changes
 ### Functional
-* Timer on people's turns, how long it takes to start their turn
 * Can reposition shape as long as it contains the quarter
   * A bit tricky since this needs to be checked on movement, scaling and rotation (can possibly avoid rotation issues if you use the quarter as the rotate point)
 * Tell people how to actually play the game.
 Needs WAY more instruction